Last Updated: June 30, 2020

 Choices for Cookies and Similar Technologies.
 See the Cookies section for choices about cookies and other analytics and advertising controls.

-If the processing of personal data about you is subject to European Union data protection law, you have certain rights with respect to that data:
+If you are a European resident and the processing of your personal data is subject to European Union data protection law, you may have certain rights with respect to that data: